DeepakAmalWinstarJ/weatherapp/README.md

-Great!
-Creating a unique and well-structured README.md file for your GitHub repository is essential.
-Here's a template with some unique wording and presentation:

----

 ## Overview

 Welcome to my Weather App!
 This project is my first venture into the world of JavaScript, and I'm excited to share it with you.
 The app provides real-time weather information for any city you search for, showcasing my newly acquired skills in web development.